seek-treasure/3d-prusa-light-holder/README.md

 ![Part](/img/Part.jpg)

-I attached .STEP files to make it easier to modify to your own cable thickness.
+I attached .STEP files to make it easier to adjust to your own cable thickness if needed.
+The angle can be changed just by rotating the part in the hex hole, no model modifications required for this.

 Also published on
 --